amiblue25/cs220-project/README.md

 * **Changes:** None.
 The final implementation fully conforms to the original proposal submitted on May 4, 2026.

 ## 6. Use of Large Language Models (LLM)
+LLM was used for translating from korean to english.